Table of Contents

-Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a generator.
-When a generator has a THD of higher than 5%, it can potentially damage sensitive electronics like laptops or phones.
+Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a portable generator.
+The conventional portable generator usually produces THD of higher than 5%.
+This can potentially damage sensitive electronics like laptops or phones.

-The Westinghouse iGen 4500 is an inverter generator that produces clean power at less than 3% THD, meaning you can use this inverter generator safely for electronics like cell phones, TVs, and computers.
+However, The Westinghouse iGen 4500 is an inverter generator that produces clean power at less than 3% THD.
+You can use this inverter generator safely for electronics like cell phones, TVs, and computers.

-The TT-30R 30 Amp RV outlet makes the generator easy to directly connect to a typical RV without having to buy any additional adapters.
+The TT-30R 30 Amp RV outlet makes the portable generator easy to directly connect to a typical RV without having to buy any additional adapters.

 In addition to the RV outlet, this excellent inverter generator includes 2 USB outlets and a 5-20R 120VR Duplex outlet.
 Westinghouse offers a 3-year warranty along with technical life support.

 The only real disadvantage of this inverter is that it can be quite on the heavy side, which is to be expected given the power it does emit.